vitalets/yc-serverless-live-debug-original/README.md

 > Don't forget to add `.live-debug` dir to `.gitignore`

 ## Usage
-On server all requests are handled by single `stub` function.
+All requests on server are handled by single `stub` function.
 You can setup routing for your needs in the config.

 #### Debug single function
-For single function you can just assign handler from your code:
+For single function you can just assign handler:
 ```ts
 import { defineConfig } from '@vitalets/live-debug';
 import { handler } from './path/to/your/handler';